 Given that queen hornets are highly mobile and very adaptable, there is a strong risk that the species will be able to spread rapidly across the landscape, causing significant economic and ecological damage.
 EU-level action seeks to prevent this spread by inter alia rapidly destroying its nests.
 In addition, where the species has become widely spread, appropriate management measures have to be taken.

-If you are resident in Northern Ireland you can record any suspected sightings on;
+If you are resident in Northern Ireland you can record your suspected sightings at;

-If you are resident in Ireland you can record your suspected sightings on;
+If you are resident in Ireland you can record your suspected sightings at;

 The National Biodiversity Data Centre online submission form

 To help distinguish between the many species of Vespa species, the French Museum of Natural History have produced an Identification Information Sheet;

 The latest news from the Stop Vespa Velutina in Italy campaign

 See posts and news on latest discoveries in GB

 For those beekeepers that might wish to set up monitoring traps, the National Bee Unit in GB have produced some guidance on how to make your own traps.